jcandas/Finder_StochasticTensor/README.txt

 ================== Step 6.
 Get the GCM results ========================================

-      Type CompMultiSVM_GCM in the command window
+      GCM data is available in the /Finder_StochasticTensor-main/data/Tan_data-2, you can directly use it Type CompMultiSVM_GCM in the command window
       You can check results in /Finder_StochasticTensor-main/results/GCMResults including the following:

         ModelComparisonResult_{sin_transform_param}_{method}_{unbalance_param}.mat:  Runtime, AUC, ROC, accuracy and precision